 Actually, I was the one that proposed the idea to get additional feedback for our games.
 The organization liked it and started making all necessary preparations.
 The motive behind this was because I yearned for a proper code review of Rewildly.
 As the one that happened on the second day left me with a very unsatisfactory feeling.
 My goal was to try and have an actual programmer review carefully our code.
 So it could point out where we could have improved or take a different approach in the code.
 This would have been even better if I had had the chance to actually speak face-to-face with that person.
 Though, that was probably asking too much.
 You do not get many opportunities in life where you can get feedback from more skilled individuals than you.
 I just simply did not want to waste such occasion.

 In the end, I was not able to achieve my purpose.
 But I was still excited to hear more about the expected detailed feedback.
 I am a person which loves self-improvement and whenever I see a chance for that, I try to grasp it.
 So you cannot really judgme me for that.
-One week later, on June 20th, the feedback finally arrived.
-I was both scarred and excited to read it.
-However, once I saw the email’s content, my disappointment was immesurable and it made me mad, which not often happens.
+A week later, on June 20th, the feedback finally arrived.
+I was both scared and excited to read it.
+However, once I saw the email, my disappointment was immesurable and it made me mad, which not often happens.

 After the whole feedback fiasco.
 I logged in to LinkedIn and started with my publications mentioning that I participated in the Sogeti Green x Game Jam.
 Given that I enjoyed working with Lily Bickerstaffe even if was for a short amount.
 I requested her to become part of my LinkedIn network and she gladly did.
 To try and expand my LinkedIn network more.
 I also tried to add new contacts with some of the event organizers and judges but their profiles were private so there was unfortunately no way for me to add them.

-On the other hand, I have not heard anything regarding the Giant Quizz prize that I won.
-A reminder that this happened after finishing first in the Kahoot! quizz which participants joined in while everybody was waiting for the judges’ verdict.
-I do not care about the NFT that comes with the prize, but I am excited for the unspecified goodies.
-Moreover, since the Sogeti Green x Game Jam had as partnership Intel.
-There is a pretty good chance that I might get merchandise from both Sogeti and Intel.
-Two birds with one stone if I am lucky.
+On the other hand, I had not heard anything regarding the Giant Quizz prize that I won.
+I did not care about the NFT that came with the prize, but I was excited for the unspecified goodies.
+Moreover, since the Sogeti Green x Game Jam had a partnership with Intel.
+There was a pretty good chance that I could get merchandise from both Sogeti and Intel.
+Two birds with one stone if I was lucky.

 For the next game jam that I decide to participate in.
 I should keep in mind to try and make as many contacts as possible meanwhile I take event screenshots.
 Not only for blog posts, but to also create memories and maybe even get a job as a video game programmer.